oracle/pgql-lang/pages/pgql-1.2-spec.md

 ## WHERE

 Filters are applied after pattern matching to remove certain solutions.
 A filter takes the form of a boolean value expression which typically involves certain property values of the vertices and edges in the graph pattern.

-The syntactic structure is as follows:
+The syntax is:

 ```bash